arturfabricio/project-mlops/reports/README.md

 > *We used the following two services: Engine and Bucket.
 Engine is used for... and Bucket is used for...*
 >
 > Answer:
+We used the following services:

+Cloud storage buckets: This was mainly for handling the data.
+The data was also configured using DVC for version control.
+If we got the bloud functions to work, then the buckets would also be in charge of storing relavant models and other data for the function to run.

+Compute Engine: The compute engine was made used to actually train the model.
+Combining the VM's with tmux its possible to let the training run over night and in with parralel sessions.
+If we had more money we would have setup multiple VM's using GPUs to train the model faster.

 --- question 17 fill here ---